-Tuesday Two-Minute Writing Tip – Writing Back Cover Blurbs and Tag Lines
+Tuesday Two-Minute Writing Tip – Visual Writing

 Hello and welcome…I am a freelance editor and an editor for The Wild Rose Press, as well as an author.
 I often struggle with my own writing, and I have found that sometimes, a little reminder of ways to improve the process can be helpful, so, I like to share these moments of brilliance with others :).
 But, in this busy world of ours, who has time for pages and pages of writing tips?
 That’s why I’ve condensed mine down to quick flashes you can read in (approximately) two minutes.
 Enjoy…